Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 observed when querying the log, and require subsequent queries to prove consistency against this tree head.
 As such, users always stay on an individually-consistent view of the log.
-If a user is ever presented with a forked view, they will hold on to this forked view forever by requiring all of their subsequent queries to be prove consistency with it.
+If a user is ever presented with a forked view, they will hold on to this forked view forever and reject the output of any subsequent queries that are inconsistent with it.

-This provides ample opportunity for users to detect when a fork has been presented, but isn't in itself sufficient.
+This provides ample opportunity for users to detect when a fork has been presented, but isn't in itself sufficient for detection.
 To detect forks, users must either use **out-of-band communication** with other users or **anonymous communication** with the Transparency Log.

-With out-of-band communication, a user obtains a "distinguished" `TreeHead`, perhaps corresponding to the first tree head that was issued that day, by sending a `Distinguished` request to the Transparency Log.
-The user then sends the `TreeHead` along with the root hash that it verifies against, to other users over some out-of-band communication channel (for example, an in-app screen with a QR code / scanner).
+With out-of-band communication, a user obtains a "distinguished" `TreeHead` that was issued closest to a given time, like the start of the day, by sending a `Distinguished` request to the Transparency Log.
+The user then sends the `TreeHead` along with the root hash that it verifies against to other users over some out-of-band communication channel (for example, an in-app screen with a QR code / scanner).
 The other users check that the `TreeHead` verifies successfully and matches their own view of the log.
 If the `TreeHead` verifies successfully on its own but doesn't match a user's view of the log, this proves the existence of a fork.

 With anonymous communication, a user first obtains a "distinguished" `TreeHead` by sending a `Distinguished` request to the Transparency Log over their normal